microsoft/service-fabric-observer/Documentation/Plugins.md

 Open a PowerShell console, navigate to the top level directory of the FO repo (in this example, C:\Users\me\source\repos\service-fabric-observer):

+By default if no RuntimeId is specified, it will build for win-x64.
+If you want to build for a specific OS, then specify -RuntimeId win-arm64 or linux-x64.

 ```PowerShell
 cd C:\Users\me\source\repos\service-fabric-observer
 ./Build-FabricObserver